TechFlow: 85% Less Documentation Maintenance Overhead

 };

-"The AI removal is a game-changer," says Sarah.
+"The AI removal is what made this workflow stick," says Sarah.
 "We don't have to worry about Intercom or cookie banners appearing in our docs.
 Every screenshot is clean automatically."

 Consistent Viewport Sizing